sampy-project/docu_sampy/guide_beginner/disease_beginner.md

 The chosen disease works as follows:

-1. agents can be in three states, suceptible (can be contaminated), infected (contracted the disease but cannot spread it) and contagious;
+1. agents can be in four states, suceptible (can be contaminated), infected (contracted the disease but cannot spread it), contagious and immuned;
 2. contagious agents have a user defined probability to contaminate each suceptible agents on their location;
 3. infected agents have a user defined probabilities to spend `k` timestep infected before moving to the contagious state (more details below);
 4. same thing for contagious agents;